Random Locations of Periodic Stationary Processes: Acknowledgements

+The authors would like to thank two anonymous referees for their insightful comments which were very helpful in improving the quality and the presentation of the paper.
 Jie Shen acknowledges financial support from the China Scholarship Council.
 Yi Shen and Ruodu Wang acknowledge financial support from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2014-04840 and RGPIN-435844-2013, respectively).